 Cole starts Yankees tenure with questions about Astros

-Yankees Spring BaseballNew York Yankees' Gerrit Cole throws to first base during a spring training baseball workout Thursday, Feb.
+Cole starts Yankees tenure with questions about AstrosNew York Yankees' pitcher Gerrit Cole speaks during a news conference after a spring training baseball workout Thursday, Feb.
 13, 2020, in Tampa, Fla.
 (AP Photo/Frank Franklin II)

 Houston was disciplined by Major League Baseball for breaking rules by using a video camera to steal signs during its run to the 2017 title and again during the 2018 season, the first after Cole was acquired from Pittsburgh.